OPFOR-HAUNTER/OPFOR-HAUNTER.github.io/_posts/2022-02-07-HTB-SP-T0-Dancing.md

 ### Task 9
 ####  Submit root flag
-5. Now back in our local session, we find the flag we downloaded and `cat` out the value.
-And now `Dancing` has been owned.
+Now back in our local session, we find the flag we downloaded and `cat` out the value.
+And now `Dancing` has been owned (#5 in the image above).